Upgrade To a New Release

 Note

-Note that currently, the hard migration is the only supported way to migrate a production system.
-This is due to the fact that unique contract keys are restricted to a single domain.
+Currently, the hard migration is the only supported way to migrate a production system.
+This is because unique contract keys are restricted to a single sync domain.

-While the domain migration command is mainly used for upgrading, it can also be used to recover contracts associated to a broken domain.
-Domain migrations can be performed back and forth, allowing to roll back in case of issues.
+While the sync domain migration command is mainly used for upgrading, it can also be used to recover contracts associated with a broken sync domain.

 Expected Performance

 Performance-wise, we can note the following: when we migrate contracts, we write directly into the respective event logs.
-This means that on the source domain, we insert transfer-out, while we write a transfer-in and the contract into the target domain.
-Writing this information is substantially faster than any kind of transaction processing (several thousand migrations per second on a single cpu / 16 core test server).
+This means that on the source sync domain, we insert a transfer-out, while we write a transfer-in and the contract into the target sync domain.
+Writing this information is substantially faster than any kind of transaction processing (several thousand migrations per second on a single CPU/16-core test server).
 However, with very large datasets, the process can still take quite some time.
-Therefore, we advise to measure the time the migration takes during the upgrade test in order to understand the necessary downtime required for the migration.
+Therefore, we advise you to measure the time the migration takes during the upgrade test to understand the necessary downtime required for the migration.

-Furthermore, upon reconnect, the participant needs to recompute the new set of commitments.
+Furthermore, upon reconnecting, the participant needs to recompute the new set of commitments.
 This can take a while for large numbers of contracts.

 Note